 Haldimand County's submission to comply with this Act is included as Attachment #1 to this report.
-A total of thirty-three Haldimand County employees exceeded the \$100,000 threshold in 2020, compared to thirty-two reported in 2019.
-Specifically, nine new names appear, while eight dropped off, primarily due to turnover and temporary working arrangements.
+A total of thirty-eight Haldimand County employees exceeded the \$100,000 threshold in 2021, compared to thirty-three reported in 2020.
+Specifically, nine new names appear, while four dropped off, primarily due to turnover or other reasons as outlined below.

-Each person to whom Haldimand County provided a 2020 T4 slip is considered an employee, for this purpose.
-To identify employees paid \$100,000 or more in a calendar year, exclusive of taxable benefits, a "Record of Employees' 2020 Salaries and Benefits" report must be submitted to the Ministry of Municipal Affairs and Housing by no later than March 5th, 2021.
-In addition, the County must submit an "Attestation to the Record of Employees' 2020 Salaries and Benefits" signed by the Chief Administrative Officer.
+Each person to whom Haldimand County provided a 2021-T4 slip is considered an employee, for this purpose.
+To identify employees paid \$100,000 or more in a calendar year, exclusive of taxable benefits, a "Record of Employees' 2021 Salaries and Benefits" report must be submitted to the Ministry of Municipal Affairs and Housing by no later than March 7th, 2022.
+In addition, the County must submit an "Attestation to the Record of Employees' 2021 Salaries and Benefits" signed by the Chief Administrative Officer.
+Given this deadline, staff will submit the information immediately following the Council in Committee meeting and prior to Council ratification of the report on March 7th.